Vyral/sean-zanganeh-blog/_posts/2018-04-05-3-hot-lending-topics-for-2018.md

 title: 3 Hot Lending Topics for 2018
 tags:
   - Real Estate
-  - taxes
+  - Taxes
-  - tax reform
+  - Tax Reform
 excerpt: >-
   What’s going on in the lending world right now in San Diego?
 There are three main topics I’d like to go over, today.